Student council: Israel

 Israel's national student and youth council (Hebrew: מועצת התלמידים והנוער הארצית) is an elected body representing all youth in Israel since 1993.
 Representatives are elected democratically from district youth councils.
 (Jerusalem, Tel Aviv, Center, Haifa, Arab sector, South, North and the regional schools).

 The council comprises youth from the different sectors: religious, secular, Jewish, Arab, Druze and a Bedouin representative.

 The National Youth Council representatives mediate between Government decision makers and the Youth representatives.
 They participate in the various "Knesset" (the Israeli parliament) committees: Education, internal Affairs, Violence, Drugs and Science.
 Youth representatives participate in committees dealing with youth-related issues such as: children's rights, violence, delinquency and youngsters at risk - cut off from mainstream youth.
 Youth representatives also participate in discussions concerning matriculation examinations, discussing a national project on school trips, delegations Youth representatives youth, are invited by high officials, ministers and even the president and officials from foreign countries.

 Israel's national student and youth council is the first youth council in the world that made student rights legislation.

 In 2006 graduates of the Israel's national student and youth council founded an association named Bematana.
 The association's mission is to promote young leaders who are elected as representatives in student and youth councils in Israel.

 in 2012 the Israel's national student and youth council held the International Youth Leadership Conference under the slogan.
 "Take The Lead!"

 Japan

 Based on alumni associations which were existed as high-level organizations of extracurricular activities, student councils were added to Japanese schools after World War II.
 In Japanese schools, students in a class stay together as a cohesive set in the same homeroom for most of the day.
 Each class has one or more elected representatives who reports to student council.
 The student council consists of members who are elected by the student body.
 The council is often responsible for organizing events such as the culture festival, sports day, and class field trips.
-The council also oversees the school clubs, and has absolute influence on school and club policies.